What is Gingham? A Guide to the Pattern and Fabric

 • Gingham: Gingham has a smooth and crisp texture due to its tightly woven pattern.
 Gingham is often lightweight and breathable, making it suitable for warm-weather clothing.

 • Flannel: Flannel is a fabric known for its soft texture.
 The brushing process raises the fibers on the surface of the fabric, creating a warm and cozy feel.
 Flannel is often thicker and more insulating than gingham, making plaid flannel shirts a popular choice for casual wear in cooler weather.
+A further guide on plaid vs gingham shirts.

 Seasonal Suitability